 The whole team owns the kanban board.
 Some teams enlist an agile coach to keep things moving as needed, but, unlike scrum, there is no single “kanban master” who keeps everything running smoothly.
 It’s the collective responsibility of the entire team to collaborate and deliver the tasks on the board.

 Cycle time is an important metric for kanban teams.
-It is the average amount of time that takes for a task to move from the start to finish line.
+It is the average amount of time that it takes for a task to move from the start to finish line.
 Improving cycle times indicates the success of kanban teams.

 Cumulative Flow Diagram (CFD) is another analytical tool used by kanban teams to understand the number of work items in each state.
 CFD helps identify specific bottlenecks that need to be resolved for better throughput.